Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/phase-6.md

+---
+name: Phase 6
+about: This issue template is based of Phase06-CICD.md contents.
+title: Phase06-Team[Team Number]
+labels: ''
+assignees: ''

+---

 This issue template is based of [Phase06-CICD.md](https://github.com/Star-Academy/codestar-internship/blob/master/Projects/Phase06-CICD/Phase06-CICD.md) contents.
 Click on "Raw" button on right side of this page to see original markdown then create a new issue with orginal content of this tasklist: